Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about Whitby

-- All six primary schools and academies in Whitby have been rated “good” by Ofsted.
-In the public secondary sector, Caedmon College and Whitby Sixth Form have also both been rated “good” by Ofsted.
+- There are six quality primary schools and academies in Whitby, and in the public secondary sector, Caedmon College and Whitby Sixth Form;

 - One of the country’s leading independent schools for ages 3 to 18 is Yarm School, approximately 40 miles to the west of Whitby.
 Closer to Whitby itself is the smaller, independent Fyling Hall School;

-- Because of its location on the east coast, in an area of natural beauty, Whitby is not especially well served by transport links – but is still a popular tourist destination throughout most of the year.
+- Because of its location on the east coast, in an area of natural beauty, Whitby is not especially well served by transport links.
+It is however still a popular tourist destination throughout most of the year;

 - To get to Whitby by train will also involve changing at other rail hubs, such as Middlesborough, Newcastle, or Sunderland.